f-prime/schemaflow/README.md

 ### Migrate

-The `migrate` command will execute all of the migrations inside of `--migration-path` that have not yet been executed.
+The `migrate` command will execute all of the migrations inside of `--migrations-path` that have not yet been executed.

 ### An example flow